Bruce0C/Rugby-Buff/README.md

 ### Features left to implement

+-**Javascript**
+   - To impliment a carousel effect on image groups and reeduce the amount of space used for images.
+   - Quiz section at the end of each page would need a scripting language like javascript and make all pages more interactive

 - **Coaching page**
-   - To layout attaching and defending strategies teams may us to gain the advantage.
+   - To layout attacking and defending strategies teams can us to gain the advantage.

 - **Video section**
    - Video tutorials for set pieces and open play scenarios.

-- **Quiz section at the end of each page**
-    - Would need a scripting language like javascript.
+## DESIGN

 ## TESTING